kyleaoman/rockstar/README.md

         void load_particles_mytype(char *filename, struct particle **p,
         int64_t *num_p)

-    This routine should add the number of particles in the filename to `num_p` and grow the particle structure appropriately, e.g.,
+    This routine should add the number of particles in the file to `num_p` and grow the particle structure appropriately, e.g.,

         check_realloc_s(p[0], sizeof(struct particle), num_p[0] + num_new_p);